FREE DOMESTIC GROUND SHIPPING ON ALL ORDERS

 Proactively taking care of your feet means you can reduce your risk of complications, so using a moisturizer should form an essential part of your foot care toolkit.
 However, not all moisturizers for diabetic feet are created equal.
 Some ingredients in regular moisturizers can be harmful to your skin, so it’s essential to opt for specially formulated diabetic foot care products.

-In this blog, we'll explore everything you need to know about ultra-effective ingredients and, just as importantly, we’ll point out which ingredients to avoid so you can nourish your skin with a research-backed formulation that addresses moisture and lipid deficiencies in diabetic skin.
+In this article. we'll explore everything you need to know about ingredients that addresses moisture and lipid deficiencies in diabetic skin and, just as importantly, we’ll point out which ingredients to avoid.

 The Causes & Symptoms of Diabetic Foot Syndrome